-If there’s only a week left until Valentine’s and you stores are not much decorated yet, it’s not be as bad as it sounds.
-While most retail stores tend to be overly decorated for Valentine’s, Christmas and other consumerized holidays, a store or retail chain has an option to o heresy.
+If there’s only a week left until Valentine’s and your stores are not much decorated yet, it’s not as bad as it sounds.
+While most retail stores tend to be overly decorated for Valentine’s, Christmas and other consumerized holidays, a store or retail chain have an option too heresy.

 Drop the decorations, or keep it minimal, and focus on helping your customer to survive Valentine’s.
 After all, holidays are for a happy time but they also pressure your clients to get gifts.